XBXRX: 2006-2008

+During 2007, the band reunited with original drummer, M Clark, moving Weasel Walter to bass.
+They did three more North American tours and one European tour.
+The former with Melt Banana.

 2009

 Un Usper was released on June 3, 2009 as the band's latest album.
 It is mixed, produced, and released by the band as a download only, donation based record.

 2010

 "O" is a 10-song 7" which was released in September 2010 on Polyvinyl Records.
 "O" is a return to form for the band harkening back to their Sixth in Sixes era.
 The band line up now consists of Vice Cooler, and Steve Touchstone, in addition to new members Kyle H. Mabson and Josh Taylor (of Friends Forever, and Foot Village).